-Kathi Dougherty is a fused glass artist and instructor who’s studio is nestled among the magnificent Rocky Mountain foothills in Fort Collins, Colorado.
+Kathi Dougherty is an artist and instructor who’s fused glass studio is nestled among the magnificent Rocky Mountain foothills in Fort Collins, Colorado.

 “I love creating with glass – from large wall panels to small jewelry pieces.
 Fused glass is a fabulous medium for both decorative and functional art.
 I cut, grind, stack, and manipulate glass to accomplish a variety of different results.